Relevant mStudio API endpoints

 Authenticating with the Extension Instance Secret

-Every extension receives an extension secret via lifecycle webhooks.
+Every Extension receives an Extension Instance Secret via lifecycle webhooks.

 At that point, the old secret is no longer valid.